Can One Use Expired Savlon, Dettol, Or Any Antiseptic To Clean The Floor?

 What Are The Differences Between The Best Before The Date And The Expiry Date Of An Antiseptic?

 The best before the date of an antiseptic is mostly mistaken for the expiry date, leading to antiseptics that could have still been used to end up in the trash.
 This date guarantees certain antiseptic properties to be effective up to this point.
 Once this date has passed, an antiseptic may lose its effectiveness, but it does not mean it is no longer safe to use.
 However, one should not use an item with a compromised odor and appearance.
-For example, some antiseptics may change either color and become foamy.
-The best before date is an excellent indicator that advises consumers on the best days to use the antiseptic.
+For example, some antiseptics may change color and become foamy.
+The best-before date is an excellent indicator that advises consumers on the best days to use the antiseptic.

 On the other hand, the expiry date tells its consumers of the last day it is safe to use.
 Any effects past this date are not unknown, and one should be careful when using an antiseptic that is past its expiry date.
 An expiry date also means that the product has lost some of its antiseptic properties.
 Some items such as Dettol and savlon can be used for other purposes apart from their intended use, such as floor cleaning.